Sam | Edited by Johanna

 In most cases universal credit is paid directly to claimants.
 This is includes claimants who receive payments for rent.

-There's a few issues with this that largely arise due to how frequently universal credit is paid.
+There are a few issues with this that largely arise due to how frequently universal credit is paid.
 Tenants are not eligible for universal credit for the first week of their claim.
-On top of this it can take up to five weeks for your first universal credit payment to arrive.
+On top of this it takes around five weeks for your first universal credit payment to arrive.
+As previously noted, some claimants have had to wait, on average, four additional weeks for their first payments.

 This has contributed to the three major issues that have arisen: